arunkumarmurugesan/ansible-create-ec2-instance-deploy-flaskapp/README.md

 ansible-playbook main.yml ../ec2/aws_sg_demo_private.pem -v

 This playbook excution will perform below tasks.
-  1. Install the required package
+  1. Install the required package.
-  2. Create an application user
+  2. Create an application user.
-  3. Git clone the code repo
+  3. Git clone the code repo.
-  4. Set the timezone to UTC
+  4. Set the timezone to UTC.
   5. Run the application in supervisor.
+  6. Logrotation for application logs.

 Now access the application from http://<ipaddressoftheinstance>:5000